Spoofing Attacks – Types & Prevention Measures

 A spoofer, for example, may send an email pretending to be a respected colleague or supervisor, asking the receiver to transfer funds online and offering a compelling explanation for the request.
 Skilled spoofers trick victims into completing desired activities, such as allowing fraudulent transfers, to evade detection.

-Successful spoofing attacks can result in serious implications like personal or corporate information theft, credential theft for future attacks, malware distribution, unlawful network access, access control circumvention, ransomware occurrences, or costly data breaches for enterprises.
+Successful spoofing attacks can result in profound implications, such as the theft of personal or corporate information, credential theft for future attacks, malware distribution, unlawful network access, access control circumvention, ransomware occurrences, or costly data breaches for enterprises.

 Types of Spoofing Attacks